berzerk0/GitPage/CTF-Writeups/Shocker-HTB.md

 ## Conclusion

 When doing CTFs, you have the benefit of decades of security history to support you.
-There is no substitute for experience, but browsing through the timeline of major cybersecurity stories might be the next best thing.
+There is no substitute for experience, but browsing through the timeline of major cybersecurity stories might just be the next best thing.
 Studying bugs like this give you an idea of real-world scenarios and what kinds of attacks actually have worked.

+Thanks to [HackTheBox](hackthebox.eu) and mrb3n!

 <br>